Skip to main content

-This guide details how to make a property purchase journal entry based on your closing statement.
+This guide details how to make a property purchase journal entry based on your closing disclosure.
 These instructions are specifically for properties purchased this year or in your current accounting period.

 Properties that you purchased earlier and have already filed taxes for should be entered using these instructions, as their basis and depreciation schedule will have already been established.

 Want REI Hub to take it off your plate completely?
-We charge $75 to analyze your closing statement and create the property purchase journal on your behalf.
+We charge $75 to analyze your closing disclosure and create the property purchase journal on your behalf.

 Not every investor will need or choose to make property purchase journal entries or track their fixed assets and depreciation in REI Hub.
 If your accountant, tax preparer, or tax preparation software manages these items on your behalf, then you may not need or wish to enter them into REI Hub.
 Not sure what's best for you?
 Our customer service team is happy to chat through your individual situation.